ViBiOh/fibr/README.md

 ### Metadatas

 With help of different sidecars, Fibr can generate image, video and PDF thumbnails.
 These sidecars can be self hosted with ease.
 It can also extract and enrich content displayed by looking at [EXIF Data](https://en.wikipedia.org/wiki/Exif), also with the help of a little sidecar.
-This behaviour are opt-out (if you remove the `url` of the service, Fibr will do nothing).
+These behaviours are opt-out (if you remove the `url` of the service, Fibr will do nothing).

 For the last mile, Fibr can try to reverse geocoding the GPS data found in EXIF, using [Open Street Map](https://wiki.openstreetmap.org/wiki/Nominatim).
 Self-hosting this kind of service can be complicated and calling a third-party party with such sensible datas is an opt-in decision.

+### Metrics

+Fibr exposes a lot of metrics on the [Prometheus endpoint](#endpoints).
+Common metrics are exposed: Golang statistics, HTTP statuses and response time, AMQP statuses and sidecars/metadatas actions.

 ## Getting started